IBM/ibm-websphere-automation/gitops-deployment/README.md

 When configuring Argo CD applications:

 - Set the SOURCE_REPOSITORY to the GitHub repository containing the Helm Chart Templates.
-- Set the TARGET_REVISION to the branch name that corresponds to the desired IBM WebSphere Automation version (e.g., use 1.9.0 for WSA version 1.9.0).
+- Set the TARGET_REVISION to the branch name that corresponds to the desired IBM WebSphere Automation version (e.g., use 1.8.2 for WebSphere Automation v1.8.2).
 - Set the GITOPS_NAMESPACE to namespace in which the ArgoCD instance is deployed.

 #### Argo CD Custom Health Checks